 ‘Revolutionising the industry’

-Enzymit, which has been selected to take part in Startup Innovation Challenge this year, first designs its desired molecule virtually and then tests it in traditional biological experiments.
+Enzymit, category winners of the Startup Innovation Challenge held during Fi Europe CONNECT 2020, first designs its desired molecule virtually and then tests it in traditional biological experiments.
 In order to ‘bring to life’ its computer-generated design, it injects a natural organism such as bacteria or yeast with DNA, ‘hijacking’ its manufacturing facility and instructing the organism to produce the desired enzyme.

 “The computer outputs a design, we translate that design into a DNA code and then feed that DNA code into bacteria,” Lapidoth explained.
 “Those last two steps might sound very sci-fi, but they are actually the more trivial ones.
 The real challenge is the design problem, and that’s what we are trying to solve.
 We want to make it a very automated and simple process, turning enzymes into a commodity and not a research challenge.”